 Google My Business.
 You should also claim your Google Business profile.
 Given the amount of people who search for attorneys through Google over legal directories, claiming your Google Business profile is an important way to get noticed online.
 It’s a way to get noticed without paying for ads.
 By keeping your profile updated, getting and responding to reviews for your firm, and adding a FAQ section to your listing can help boost your SEO, helping you get more visibility in SERPs.

 Guest Posting.
 Guest blogging is another great way to help generate traffic to your website.
 To start, create a list of blogs you’d be interested to guest post on, check out the guest blogging policy, then apply.
-We at Lawyerist offer opportunities to guest post, as does the ABA, and most other online publications.
 To increase your chances of getting published, start building a relationship with the organization first, where feasible, research and write out post ideas, follow the publication’s guest posting policies, then pitch your idea!

 Offline, or traditional, marketing can comprise of billboards, tv and radio ads, business cards, posters, snail mail advertising, and sponsoring summer T-ball teams.
 This sort of marketing is especially important if you’re trying to establish yourself as a pillar in your community or generate word-of-mouth referrals.